 - We call for a review of this whole planning process for a development that is not wanted, needed or justifiable, and for responsible, sustainable development that supports positive community and environmental outcomes

 I’ve been pressing the State government about this dodgy development in Parliament whenever I can - but their lips have been sealed when I’ve asked about infrastructure costs, environmental impacts, and the secret development agreement.

-The proposal is currently undergoing Federal environmental assessment, and the developer needs to prepare an Environmental Impact Statement (EIS).
-That is expected to be completed in early 2021.
-The Federal Environment department will ask for public submissions on the EIS and consider these together before making a decision on the proposal.
+The proposal is currently undergoing Federal environmental assessment.
+The Federal Environment department must consider public submissions on the Developer's Environmental Impact Statement (EIS) and consider these together before making a decision on the proposal.
 Unfortunately, given that 99% of proposals assessed under this process are approved, the likelihood of it stopping there isn’t great.

 In the meantime, community groups like Redlands2030, Save Straddie, the Redland Greens Branch & BirdLife Australia are working incredibly hard to save the Bay, so please follow them to stay up to date on the development and what you can do to help.